 As a record setter, you are eligible to have your record certificate presented at one of NAA’s awards ceremonies.
 Events are held in the spring and fall, usually in the Washington, DC area.
 When your record is certified, NAA will inform you of the date of the next ceremony and offer you a chance to be a part of the program.
-In addition, NAA can produce a news release and send it to three media outlets of your choosing (national magazine, local newspaper, radio/TV station, etc.).

 14. How can my copilot be a part of the record?

 Copilots or other flight crewmembers can be listed on the record.
 They are required to be NAA members and hold an FAI sporting license (see question 3).
 However, their participation is not mandatory.